Vivekanand-R/AI-Product-Framework/README.md

 3. Problem Solving & Decision Making: Analytical, Strategic Thinking and Team edifications.
 (SMART)

-          Filling a gap between what currently exist already and what market needs.
+          Filling a gap between what currently exist already and what emmerging market needs.

           External Product Management: Developing a vision.